samuelstrike/ETL-Pipeline-using-Apache-Airflow/README.md

-# 🌍 NASA EONET ETL Pipeline
+# 🚀 ETL Pipeline for Real-Time Global Event Tracking using NASA API & Apache Airflow

 This repository contains a complete ETL pipeline that fetches natural event data from the [NASA EONET API](https://eonet.gsfc.nasa.gov/api/v3/events) and loads it into a PostgreSQL database using **Apache Airflow** and **PostgresHook**.